2017 Final Tax Bills to be mailed August 1st

-August Quarter Due Date will be on the stub for 3rd Quarter
+The Due Date will be August 29th for 3rd Quarter

-Interest will be charged back to August 1st if received after Due Date
+Interest will be charged back to August 1st if received after August 29th

 Tax bills are mailed once a year, usually during the month of July.
 The tax office will mail a tax bill to a new property owner, when they receive notification from the County that there has been a change of ownership.